 Quite often, I see a question on the SAS Online Communities where some action must take place, based on previous occurrences of the current key variable value.
-The answers usually involves sorting, specifying a temporary array or similar.
-However, in my opinion the hash object is an ideal tool for a task like this.
+The answers usually involve sorting, specifying a temporary array, or similar.
+A hash object is an ideal tool for a task like this.
 In this post, I will demonstrate how to use the hash object as a dynamic placeholder for variable values.

 The reason that I like the hash object for a problem like this is due to its dynamic structure.
 Unlike a variable or array, the hash object can grow or shrink at run time.
 This means that we do not need to know beforehand how much space to allocate for the job.
 The hash object takes care of it along the way.

 In the examples to come, I will use the following example data.
 The data is for demonstration purposes only.

 data Example(drop=i); do i=1 to 100; date=today()-i*rand('integer', 1, 100); ID=put(rand('integer', 1, 10), z4.); var1=rand('integer', 1, 100); var2=rand('integer', 1, 100); output; end; format date date9.; run;

 Flag 5th occurrence of a SAS variable value

 This is a simple example of using the hash object to keep track of previously encountered variable values.
 Let us assume that we are interested in whether a key value has been encountered exactly five times.
 It may be tempting to sort the data and create some retained counter variable.
 However, we want to avoid reading/writing data too many times.
 And remember, sorting is CPU intense.